 Wrongful termination in Alabama occurs when an employer illegally fires an employee from a job.
 Wrongfully terminated employees may decide to file a claim against an employer if they feel they were unfairly let go.

-- Types of illegal termination in Alabama
+- Types of Illegal termination in Alabama

-- Types of legal termination in Alabama
+- Types of Legal Termination in Alabama

-- At-will employment exceptions in Alabama
+- At-will Employment Exceptions in Alabama

 Alabama Unemployment Resources